centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

-This indicator will ensure that Pods and their containers are within defined bounds by looking at the number of ready containers compared to the desired count, like the `kubectl get pods` can provide:
+This indicator will ensure that Pods and their containers are within defined bounds by looking at the number of ready containers compared to the desired count.
+If the `kubectl get pods` command has the following output:

 ```text
 NAMESPACE              NAME                                                     READY   STATUS        RESTARTS   AGE